bhuan007/image-pool/README.md

 PREQUISITES:

-1) If you don't have python 3 installed, you can download it from here: https://www.python.org/downloads/
+1) If you don't have python 3 and pip installed, you can download it from here: https://www.python.org/downloads/

 2) This program will need the Google Chrome Browser AND Chrome Webdriver to work properly.